1978 FIFA World Cup: Host selection

-Argentina was chosen as the host nation by FIFA on 6 July 1966 in London, England.
-Mexico withdrew from the bidding process after having been awarded the 1970 competition two years earlier.
+Argentina was chosen as the host nation by FIFA on 6 July 1966 in London, England, when the hosts for 1974, 1978 and 1982 editions were chosen.
+Mexico withdrew from the bidding process after having been awarded the 1970 event two years earlier.

 The logo is based on President Juan Perón's signature gesture: a salute to the crowd with both arms extended above his head.
 This was one of the most famous, populist images of Perón.
 The design was created in 1974, two years prior to the military coup in 1976.
 The military leadership were aware that the World Cup's logo symbolized Perón's gesture, and they tried to change the competition's logo.
 At this point, the design was already broadly commercialized and the merchandise had already been made: a forced modification "would trigger a sea of lawsuits against the country", so the military had no option but to give up their attempts and leave it.

 The monetary cost of preparing to host the World Cup was put at $700 million, including building three new stadia and redeveloping three others; building five press centres; a new communications system costing $100 million; and improvements to transport systems.

 Qualification

 England, Belgium, Czechoslovakia (the European champions) and the Soviet Union failed to qualify for the second World Cup in succession, losing out to Italy, the Netherlands, Scotland and Hungary respectively.
+Along with England's failure, Wales and Northern Ireland also failed to qualify leaving Scotland the only nation of the United Kingdom to remain in the final sixteen.
 1974 quarter-finalists East Germany and Yugoslavia were eliminated by Austria and Spain and thus also failed to qualify for the finals, along with Bulgaria which failed to qualify for the first time since 1958 after losing to France.
 Bolivia's win meant Uruguay also failed to qualify for the first time since 1958.
 Newcomers to the finals were Iran and Tunisia; Austria qualified for the first time since 1958, while France, Spain and Hungary were back for the first time since 1966.
-Peru and Mexico returned after missing the previous tournament.
+Peru and Mexico returned after missing the 1974 tournament.
 For the first time, more than 100 nations entered the competition.